cdrischler/compphysics-summer-tutorials/journals.md

 [arXiv](https://arxiv.org/) is a free distribution service and an open-access archive for nearly 2.4 million scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics. **Materials on this site are not peer-reviewed by arXiv.** [arXiv is a very popular [**pre-print**](https://en.wikipedia.org/wiki/Preprint) archive.]

-**Tip: arXiv allows for downloading the source files, including LaTeX files (if used) and high-resolution figures, e.g., for your talks!** You can find the download link on the right-hand side - give it a try [here](https://arxiv.org/abs/2010.15696).
+**Tip: arXiv allows you to download the source files, including LaTeX files (if used) and high-resolution figures, e.g., for your talks!** You can find the download link on the right-hand side—give it a try [here](https://arxiv.org/abs/2010.15696).

 **Another tip: arXiv provides [lists of new and recent submissions](https://arxiv.org/) on its homepage to keep you informed at all times.
 For instance, [here](https://arxiv.org/list/nucl-th/new) you can find the list of new physics submissions.**